matrix-org/sytest/DEVELOP.rst

     additionally it defines values for all of the key names given.

 ``require_json_list``
-    Asserts that it is given a representation of a JSON object (i.e. an ``ARRAY`` ref).
+    Asserts that it is given a representation of a JSON list (i.e. an ``ARRAY`` ref).

+``require_json_nonempty_list``
+    Asserts that it is given a representation of a JSON list, and additionally that it is not empty.

 ``require_json_number``
     Asserts that it is given a likely representation of a JSON number (i.e. a